stchan/BarcodeImaging/README.md

 # BarcodeImaging v2.0

 I (@stchan) am not the author/owner of this code.
 [Berend Engelbrecht](https://www.codeproject.com/Members/Berend-Engelbrecht) created this .NET barcode detection library in 2009.
 His original codeproject article is [here](https://www.codeproject.com/Articles/42852/Reading-Barcodes-from-an-Image-III).
 This repo is intended to make the C# code easily available to git users.
+See the original article for usage details and documentation, the license only permits usage of the code.

 ## Modifications
 * Target framework changed to .NET Standard 2.0